apache/nuttx/configs/efm32gg-stk3700/README.txt

     LED_ASSERTION        An assertion failed          No change
     LED_PANIC            The system has crashed     OFF      Blinking LED_IDLE             STM32 is is sleep mode       Not used

+  Thus if LED0 statically on, NuttX has successfully booted and is, apparently, running normally.
+If LED1 is flashing at approximately 2Hz, then a fatal error has been detected and the system has halted.

   Buttons
   -------